Bachelor of Arts

 The curriculum for this online bachelor’s program is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
 Course topics include:

-- Literary figures such as Hemingway, Twain, Shakespeare, and Chaucer
+- Major religious figures such as Jesus and Muhammad

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes: